-In Year 3, one student was absent for Reading and two students were absent for Numeracy.
-No students were exempt or withdrawn.
-The table above shows that the School's Year 3 mean results were above the State mean for all domains except Writing.
-The majority of students achieved well above the National Minimum Standards for all tests (see table below).
+In Year 3, no students were absent, exempt or withdrawn.
+The majority of students achieved well above the National Minimum Standards for all tests and there was a significant improvement in writing with all students above the minimum benchmark (see table below).